rotki/rotki/docs/api.rst

    :statuscode 200: Single asset balance statistics succesfuly queried
    :statuscode 400: Provided JSON is in some way malformed or data is invalid.
-   :statuscode 409: No user is currently logged in.
+   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
    :statuscode 500: Internal Rotki error

 Statistics for value distribution